 Why is it “The Double Life”?
 I don’t know, exactly, but probably what they meant was that Susan Lucci is on the trail of… herself.
-But not really.
-Lucci plays Maggie Dutton, an FBI agent trying to track down a killer-for-hire, and Carmen Moore, the killer, and the only character who seems to notice that she and Maggie look exactly alike.
+But not really!
+Lucci plays Maggie Dutton, an FBI agent trying to track down a killer-for-hire.
+She also plays Carmen Moore, the killer, who is also the only character who seems to notice that she and Maggie look exactly alike.
 Robert Urich plays Harry Carter, Maggie’s partner on the murder case, and wouldn’t you know it, they used to be married and they still have feelings for each other!
-(At this point you get three guesses as to what happens to Urich’s character and who’s responsible.
+(You get three guesses as to what happens to Urich’s character and who’s responsible.
 The first two guesses don’t count.)
-Both of Lucci’s roles are pretty weak, with Carmen the cold-blooded killer coming off slightly more interesting than Maggie, the shyest, most awkward woman in the universe somehow being entrusted to protect the nation from trained snipers.
+Both of Lucci’s roles are pretty weak, with Carmen the cold-blooded killer coming off slightly less uninteresting than Maggie, who is so painfully awkward you worry about her protecting the picture books at the local library, much less saving the country from trained snipers.
 Urich’s performance here would fall under the category of “phoning it in,” as the infomercial he did for a dental technology company right before he died is way more interesting than his character here.